David Neeleman

-David G. Neeleman (born October 16, 1959) is a Brazilian-American businessman and entrepreneur.
+David Gary Neeleman (born October 16, 1959) is a Brazilian-American businessman and entrepreneur.
 He has founded five commercial airlines: Morris Air, WestJet, JetBlue Airways, Azul Brazilian Airlines, and Breeze Airways.
-Along with Humberto Pedrosa and Aigle Azur, he owned 45% of another commercial airline in Europe, TAP Air Portugal.
+Along with Humberto Pedrosa and Aigle Azur, he owned 45% of TAP Air Portugal.
 In 2017 he became a citizen of Cyprus.

 Biography

-Neeleman was born in São Paulo, Brazil and raised in Utah, U.S. of partial Dutch descent.
+Neeleman was born in São Paulo, Brazil, and raised in Sandy, Utah.
 He lived in Brazil until he was five.

+His grandfather John Neeleman was born in Utah to Dutch immigrants and owned nine convenience stores.

 Career

 He co-founded (with June Morris) Morris Air, a low-fare charter airline, and from 1984 to 1988, he was the executive vice president of the company.

 In 1988, Neeleman assumed the helm of Morris Air as its president.
 In 1993, when Morris Air was acquired by Southwest Airlines for $130 million (Neeleman received $25 million from the sale), he worked for five months on their Executive Planning Committee.